 Article 29(1) (e) of the Convention requiring that the education of a child be directed to the development of respect for the natural environment shall be read in conjunction with article 28 of the Convention to ensure that every child has the right to receive an education which reflects environmental values.

-A rights-based environmental education should be child-centred, child-friendly and empowering and pursue the development of the child’s personality, talents and abilities, in line with article 29(1) (a) of the Convention.
-School curricula should be tailored to children’s specific environmental, social, economic, and cultural contexts and promote understanding of the contexts of other children affected by environmental impacts.
-Curricula should reflect environments and new environmental science.
-Teaching materials should provide accurate, updated and age- and developmentally-appropriate environmental information.
-All children should be equipped with the skills necessary to expected environmental challenges in life such as disaster risks, including the ability to critically reflect upon such challenges, solve problems, make well-balanced decisions and assume environmental responsibility in accordance with their evolving capacities.
+A rights-based environmental education should be safe, child-centred, child-friendly and empowering and pursue the development of the child’s personality, talents and abilities, in line with article 29(1) (a) of the Convention.
+School curricula should be tailored to children’s specific developmental, environmental, social, economic, and cultural contexts, also for Indigenous Peoples’ communities, and promote understanding of the contexts of other children affected by environmental impacts.
+Curricula should reflect emerging environmental factors and new environmental science.
+Teaching materials and approaches should provide gender-sensitive, disability-inclusive, accurate, updated and age- and developmentally-appropriate environmental information.
+All children should be equipped with the skills necessary to recognize and handle expected environmental challenges in life such as disaster risks, including the ability to critically reflect upon such challenges, solve problems, make well-balanced decisions and assume environmental responsibility in accordance with their evolving capacities and available resources.
+Children should have the opportunity to learn about adaptation as a means to mitigate climate, and should include learning about alternative climate-friendly technological advances, such as clean energy sources alternative to fossil fuels.
+Reducing waste and excessive consumerism and positive impacts of this on the environment to reduce rubbish and pollution, this may also include learning about a circular economy and the principles of ‘refuse, reuse, reduce’ along with recycle.

-Educational measures should acknowledge the close interrelationship between respect for the natural environment and other ethical values enshrined in article 29 (1) of the Convention, including respect for human rights and the preparation for responsible life in a free society, and promote the positive roles of girls and children with disabilities in environmental protection and respect for the values and traditional lifestyles of Indigenous children.
-Moreover, they should link environmental with social, cultural and economic , and have a local and global orientation.
+Educational measures should acknowledge the close interrelationship between respect for the natural environment and other ethical values enshrined in article 29 (1) of the Convention, including respect for human rights and the preparation for responsible life in a free society, and promote the positive roles of girls and children with disabilities in environmental protection and respect for the values and traditional lifestyles of Indigenous children, and their embeddedness with nature.
+Moreover, they should link environmental with social, cultural and economic principles, and have a local, regional, and global orientation.
 Environmental education extends beyond formal schooling to embrace the broad range of lived experiences and learning.

 Environmental values should be reflected in the education and training of all professionals involved in education, encompassing teaching methods, technologies, and approaches used in education, and school environments.
-Exploratory, non-formal and practical methods such as outdoor learning are an important way of delivering this aim of education.
+Exploratory, non-formal and practical methods such as exploration, outdoor learning and …. are an important way of delivering this aim of education.

-States are obliged to build physically safe, healthy and resilient infrastructure for learning.
-This includes ensuring the availability of walking and biking routes and public transport to school; that schools are located at safe distances from sources of pollution and other environmental hazards, including contaminated sites; and the construction of buildings and classrooms with adequate heating and cooling, access to sufficient, safe, and acceptable drinking water and sanitation facilities, especially for girls.
-Environmentally-friendly school facilities, such as lighting and heating sourced from rooftop photovoltaic systems, can benefit children and ensure compliance by States with their environmental obligations.
+States are obliged to build physically safe, healthy, inclusive, and resilient infrastructure for quality learning.
+This includes ensuring the availability of walking and biking routes and public transport to school; that schools are located at safe distances from sources of pollution and other environmental and natural hazards, including contaminated sites; and the construction of buildings and classrooms with adequate heating and cooling, access to sufficient, safe, and acceptable drinking water hygiene and sanitation facilities, especially for girls.
+Environmentally-friendly school facilities, such as lighting and heating and cooling sourced from rooftop photovoltaic systems, and environmentally friendly waste disposal, can benefit children and ensure compliance by States with their environmental obligations.

 States should ensure physical access to schools during severe weather events, especially for children in remote or rural communities, or consider alternative teaching methods, such as mobile educational facilities and distance learning, and prioritize underserved communities for climate-proofing and renovation of schools.